How to Negotiate Buyer in Readymade Garment Business?

 The higher the knowledge a buyer has of their own and the apparel merchandiser’s requirements, the better able they are to construct an acceptable solution.
 The buyer must be clear about both the department mark-up to be placed on the product cost price and the intended retail selling price so that he can judge the viability of the garment merchandiser’s products.
 He should also have sufficient product construction knowledge to understand how changes can be made to achieve better value in the product.

 Frequently the garment merchandiser will make suggestions to try to bring the cost price closer to the buyer’s target.
-However an experienced buyer can speed up the process by making suggestions which will be acceptable to her.
+However, an experienced buyer can speed up the process by making suggestions that will be acceptable to her.
 Lead time is another lever for buyer negotiation with differing operational issues for both parties.
 If the buyer starts the sourcing process early enough he may have enough time in hand to use extended lead time as a bargaining tool.

-The process of researching needs does not stop once the buyer negotiation is underway s the body language and facial expression of both parties will signal their reactions of the ongoing discussion.
+The process of researching needs does not stop once the buyer negotiation is underway s the body language and facial expression of both parties will signal their reactions to the ongoing discussion.
 Successful buyers will listen to and watch the garment merchandisers carefully and making judgments about how to trade benefits with them.
 In addition to listening and observation skills, buyers need to be able to use questions effectively.
 Open questions require a respondent to elaborate which may provide the buyer will valuable knowledge on how to proceed when meeting an apparel merchandiser.
 Closed questions can be used to generate specific responses.

 5. Counter and revised offers: